Mounika-paidi/Celebal_Technologies_Week3/README.md

 In the project directory, you can run:

 ### `npm start`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm test`

-Launches the test runner in interactive watch mode.
+Launches the test runner in the interactive watch mode.

 ### `npm run build`
 Builds the app for production to the `build` folder.

 ### `npm run eject`
 **Note:** This is a one-way operation.
-Once you `eject`, you can't go back!
+Once you eject, you can’t go back!

 ---